 A colour pdf of the notes from the class can be downloaded here: 2013_YorksDales_colour.
-I will try to add a black and white version soon.

 Below are a selection of links relevant to Yorkshire Dales geology and fossils…